 That means Obama had to know.

-And this is at what we're told is the very beginning of the probe.
+And this is what we're told is the very beginning of the probe.

-I mean, I I've never believed that you could do something as radical as go to get a Pfizer court warrant during a political campaign.
+I mean, I've never believed that you could do something as radical as go to get a FISA court warrant during a political campaign and not have the President of the United States at least briefed on it.

-And there are a number of other things in there, which is, you know, you you did have Obama publicly saying over and over he was confident that Hillary was innocent and that nothing would happen, which is a remarkable level of offering her immunity, if you will, because of course she was gonna be their party's nominee.
+And there are a number of other things in there, which just, you know, you did have Obama publicly saying over and over he was confident that Hillary was innocent and that nothing would happen, which is a remarkable level of offering her immunity, if you will, because, of course, she was going to be their party's nominee.

-And uh I think that that you you see the hand of the White House again and again, and that shouldn't surprise us when you remember that they set out very methodically and deliberately uh to lie about Benghazi, and they sustained it for weeks, and they were willing to go on national television and lie.
+And that shouldn't surprise us when you remember that they set out very methodically and deliberately to lie about Benghazi, and they sustained it for weeks.

 Sad.

-I mean, I I think though there's a lot in terms of the America we know hanging in the balance here, but like you, I'm more confident than I have been, although desperate people do desperate things.
+I mean, I think there's a lot in terms of the America we know hanging in the balance here.

-That's why I don't support the IG investigation uh into the FBI.
+Although desperate people do desperate things, that's why I don't support the IG investigation into the FBI.

-I understand we'll see you in studio tomorrow night.
+I understand we'll see you in the studio tomorrow night.

 We look forward to having you.